Simulating Classification Models for Ex-Ante Evaluation of Predict-Then-Optimize Methods: Simulating classification models

 \subsection{Binary classification}

-To simulate the predictions of a binary classifier, Doneda et al.~\cite{doneda2024rob} describe an algorithm that takes as input an instance's actual class and two common error metrics derived from a confusion matrix.
+To simulate the predictions of a binary classifier, \citet{doneda2024rob}, based on the work of \citet{farrington2024many}, describe an algorithm that takes as input an instance's actual class and two error metrics derived from a confusion matrix.
 The True Positive Rate (TPR) is the proportion of actual positives that were correctly identified as positive, while the False Positive Rate (FPR) is the proportion of actual negative instances that were incorrectly classified as positive.
 A probabilistic interpretation of these two metrics is TPR = $P(\text{predicted } \texttt{positive} | \text{actual } \texttt{positive})$ and FPR = $P(\text{predicted } \texttt{positive} | \text{actual } \texttt{negative})$.

 Since TPR and FPR are population-level metrics, and not rules for individual predictions, it is impossible to deterministically determine what a classification model would predict given an instance's class.
 However, by considering the probabilistic interpretation of TPR and FPR, we can make a probabilistic prediction of the model's prediction.
 This procedure is outlined in Algorithm \ref{alg:bc}.
-If the instance's actual class is \texttt{positive}, the model will return \texttt{positive} with a probability of TPR and \texttt{negative} with a probability of 1-TPR.
-If the actual class is \texttt{negative}, the model will wrongly return \texttt{positive} with a probability of FPR and correctly return \texttt{negative} with a probability of 1-FPR.
+If the instance's actual class is \texttt{positive}, the model will return \texttt{positive} with a probability of TPR and \texttt{negative} with a probability of $1-\text{TPR}$.
+If the actual class is \texttt{negative}, the model will wrongly return \texttt{positive} with a probability of FPR and correctly return \texttt{negative} with a probability of $1-\text{FPR}$.